ashley-ferreira/ashley-ferreira.github.io/_pages/cv.md

 <img src="../images/CERN_work2.jpg" alt="Image 3" style="max-width: 47%; display: inline-block;">
 <img src="../images/CERN_work3.jpeg" alt="Image 4" style="max-width: 47%; display: inline-block;">

+Above are some rare pics of me doing work at CERN and TRIUMF while coding at a desk.

 ## Notes

 Most of this work experience was gained through the University of Waterloo co-op program, where we would alternate between school and work for our entire degree.
 This also included a 4-month work experience as a Robotics & Space Operations Intern @ MDA.
 You can learn more about my co-op work experiences through an [article](https://uwaterloo.ca/co-operative-education/blog/post/co-op-time-try-things) the University of Waterloo co-op prgram wrote about me.